This creamy asparagus bow tie pasta is a quick and easy one pan side dish for your next weeknight meal.

 You're going to love this recipe for creamy asparagus bow tie pasta.
 First, the entire dish comes together in a single pan.

-Second, it's absolutely filled with flavor.
-Onion and garlic are sauteed on butter, then the creamy sauce is lightly flavored with red pepper flakes and salty parmesan cheese.
+Second, it's absolutely filled with flavor!
+Onion and garlic are sauteed in butter.
+Then, heavy cream is added along with red pepper flakes and salty parmesan cheese to create a creamy homemade sauce.

 Lastly, this recipe is super easy to add protein in.
-Toss in a handful of rotisserie chicken, or make some Sautéed Garlic Butter Shrimp on the side.
-Or, leave the dish as is and enjoy on your next meatless Monday!
+Toss in a handful of rotisserie chicken or make some sautéed garlic butter shrimp on the side.

 Ingredients and substitutions

-Bow tie pasta can be substituted with any medium sized dried pasta you have on hand.
-Penne is a great choice.
+- Bow tie pasta - Can be substituted with any medium sized dried pasta you have on hand, like penne or macaroni.

-If your sauce appears thin, remove your pan from the heat and allow to rest, uncovered, for 5-10 minutes before serving.
-The pasta will continue to soak up moisture in the pan and your sauce will thicken over time.
+If the sauce looks thin after you've finished cooking your dish, remove the pan from the heat and allow to rest, uncovered for 5-10 minutes, before serving.
+The pasta will continue to soak up moisture in the pan, steam will continue releasing from the dish, and the sauce will thicken over time.

 What to serve with asparagus pasta